-How to help kids stop fighting and get along – a step by step guide.
+Inside: How to teach your kids to stop fighting and start getting along – a step by step guide.

 I went to the two arguing boys, and asked for the yellow toy sports car one of them held.
 He reluctantly handed it over.